ac1dd4ddy/ctf-dashboard/README.md

-# CTF Dashboard
+# PseudoSudo CTF Dashboard

-A comprehensive, customizable dashboard designed specifically for Capture The Flag (CTF) teams.
-This platform combines event tracking, team collaboration, progress management, and support systems into a unified workspace that adapts to your team's workflow.
+A comprehensive, modular dashboard designed for Capture The Flag (CTF) teams and individual competitors.
+This platform combines event tracking, team collaboration, challenge management, cryptographic tools, and support systems into a unified, customizable workspace.

 ## Core Features